What is a CDN?

-Akamai launched the first CDN in 1998.
+Akamai launched the first static CDN in 1998.
 The company's techniques serve as the foundation of today's CDNs.
-First-generation CDNs focused mostly on static content, such as software downloads, and audio and video streaming.
+First-generation CDNs focused mostly on static content, such as software downloads and audio and video streaming.

 As cloud and mobile computing gained traction, second-generation CDN services evolved.
 They enabled the efficient delivery of more complex dynamic multimedia and web content.
 As internet use grew, the number of CDN providers multiplied, along with the services they offered.

-Some CDN business models are based on usage-based pricing or pricing based on volume of content delivered.
+Some CDN business models are based on usage-based pricing or the volume of content delivered.
 Others charge a flat rate for basic services or even provide them for free, with additional fees for performance and optimization services.